• Skip to primary navigation

 • Divide the dough into 12 portions and knead the chocolate chips through with your hands.
 Roll into balls.

-• Grease and line a baking tray (I find it easiest to use 2 X 20cm square baking tins) and place 6 dough balls 1cm apart in each tray.
+• Grease and line a baking tray (I find it easiest to use 2 x 20cm square baking tins) and place 6 dough balls 1cm apart in each tray.

 • Leave to prove for a further 20 minutes.

-• Meanwhile, mix the flour and enough water to make a smooth paste together in a small bowl.
+• Meanwhile, mix the flour and enough water to make a smooth thick paste together in a small bowl.

 • Place the piping mixture into a piping bag (or a sealable ziplock bag with the edge corner snipped off).
 Pipe crosses onto the buns.